jcmartinmu/Wildfire_Project/README.md

-# Wildfire_Project
-Topics in Big Data
+# Topics in Big Data

+## Wildfire Project
+This repository contains all the relevant information about the *Wildfire Project*.